 Safety Measures for Air Fryer Usage

-While air fryers are generally safe to use, there are some safety measures you should follow to avoid accidents or injuries.
+While air fryers are generally considered safe to use, there are some safety measures you should follow to avoid accidents or injuries.

-While air fryers may only create a small amount of this radiation, most people are constantly surrounded by many devices which are also emitting the same EMF.
+With this in mind, we recommend protecting yourself from EMF exposure whether at home, or on the go.While air fryers may only create a small amount of this radiation, most people are constantly surrounded by many devices which are also emitting the same EMF.

+- Get some EMF protection.
+We have a line of scientifically backed shungite products, which absorb EMF.
 We also have the very popular Orgonite Pyramids as well as our Orgone Energy Line which neutralizes EMF and is backed by 30 years of happy customers.

-Second, never use your air fryer near water or other liquids, as this can cause a fire or electrical shock.
+- Never use your air fryer near water or other liquids, as this can cause a fire or electrical shock.

-Third, always use oven mitts or other protective gear when handling hot air fryer baskets or trays.
+- Always use oven mitts or other protective gear when handling hot air fryer baskets or trays.

-Fourth, make sure your air fryer is placed on a stable and heat-resistant surface.
+- Make sure your air fryer is placed on a stable and heat-resistant surface.

-Fifth, don't overcrowd the air fryer basket, as this can affect the cooking time and result in unevenly cooked food.
+- Don't overcrowd the air fryer basket, as this can affect the cooking time and result in unevenly cooked food.
 Finally, always unplug your air fryer when not in use.

 How Do Air Fryers Cook Food Without Radiation?